mtozzo/achievers-api-tutorial/tutorial/step9.md

    }
 ```

-and make some adjustments so we can display an error message:
+Make some adjustments to display an error message:

 ```diff
    render() {